-Regency Vice President of Business Development Jeff Clay said the company seeks to inform potential Assisted Living residents of ways to make the move from the home to a senior living community affordable.
+Riverwood Senior Living Vice President of Business Development Jeff Clay said the company seeks to inform potential Assisted Living residents of ways to make the move from the home to a senior living community affordable.

 Riverwood works with Elder Life Financial to convert life insurance policies to long-term care.

-Those in their 40s and 50s may want to invest in Long-Term Care insurance, which is more affordable the younger and healthier you are at the time of purchase (You’re unlikely to get such a policy if you wait until you are 85, already living in a long-term care facility or have a pre-existing health condition that will require long-term care).
+Those in their 40s and 50s may want to invest in Long-Term Care insurance, which is more affordable the younger and healthier you are at the time of purchase (You’re unlikely to get such a policy if you wait until you are 85, already living in a long-term care community or have a pre-existing health condition that will require long-term care).
 A policy can preserve savings and assets for family and friends.